guangnianchenai/guangnianchenai.github.io/_pages/about.md

 His researches lie at graph representation learning, graph data mining and AI for education.
 He has published several papers at the top international AI conferences and journals with total <a href='https://scholar.google.com/citations?user=F470g5wAAAAJ'>google scholar citations <strong>300+</strong></a>.
 He also serves as a reviewer at top conferences and journals, such as ICLR, NeurIPS, ICML, KDD, WWW, TKDE, TPAMI, TNNLS etc.

+<p style="color: red;">T1：</p> I am looking for self-motivated candidates including senior undergraduate and postgraduate.
+If you are interested in graph representation learning or AI for education, please feel free to drop me an e-mail with your CV.